dmarx/obsidian_vault/Morse Theory.md

 >>the concept of index influences similar ideas in Morse theory, concerning the topology of manifolds.

-Morse theory is a branch of [[differential topology]] that provides a powerful framework for understanding the topology of manifolds by studying smooth functions defined on them.
+Morse theory is a branch of [[Differential Topology]] that provides a powerful framework for understanding the topology of manifolds by studying smooth functions defined on them.
 The concept of the index plays a central role in Morse theory, similar to its significance in the study of vector fields.
 In the context of Morse theory, the index is associated with the critical points of a Morse function—a smooth function whose critical points are non-degenerate (the Hessian matrix at these points is invertible).

 ### Morse Functions and Critical Points